Manuel Losada Rodríguez Portrait

 Responsibility as the infrastructure of trust

-I see organizations as systems, and trust as a property that emerges from clarity of responsibility rather than from good intentions.
-When every decision has an owner — who decides, who advises, who executes — teams move with real autonomy and the system becomes predictable.
-That clarity is also what makes delegation genuine: trusting someone means accepting that their criterion is enough, not controlling with better manners.
+Trust inside an organization works less on good intentions and more on clarity: who decides, who advises, who executes.
+When every decision has an owner, teams move with real autonomy and the rest becomes predictable.
+That clarity is also what makes delegation real — trusting someone means accepting that their criterion is enough, not controlling them more politely.

 I explore these ideas in my own essays — on responsibility as the infrastructure of trust, and on the real difference between trusting and delegating.
 They're a window into how I lead, decide, and work with multidisciplinary teams.